davenverse/shellfish/docs/tutorial/reading_writing.md

 ## Working line by line

-There is a useful variant of the standalone methods called `Lines` (e.g. `readLines`), which reads the file line by line and stores them on a `List[String]`.
+Shellfish provides a method called `readLines`, which reads the file line by line and stores them on a `List[String]`.
 This comes handy when you are working with a list of things that you want to convert:

 `testdata/names.data`